 3. Three letters of recommendation.
 These should be from professors or scholars who know you and your work well.
 The best letters will speak to your intellectual capability and ambition, as well as drawing on the broader evidence of your employment, education, and other interests.
 Letters from employers or colleagues can be useful, but be sure that at least some letters speak to core issues of scholarly thinking and writing.

 4. Writing sample.
 For this you should submit a polished piece of writing that showcases your skills as a researcher, analyst, and writer.
 This may be a published article, a research paper, or something else.
 The writing samples we find most useful for evaluating your potential as a historian include strong historical arguments, clear engagement with scholarly literature, and thoughtful use of primary/ archival sources.
 The optimal writing sample is 10-20 double-spaced pages in length.
 If you feel your best work was done in a longer format, such as a thesis, please submit both a shorter excerpt for our evaluation and the complete work for reference.

 5. Resume/ CV.
 Please upload a one to two page resume/ CV detailing some of your academic and extracurricular achievements.

 Additional information for International Students:

-If you are an international student who is not a native speaker of English, you should submit evidence of your proficiency in the English language.
+If you are an international student whose primary language is not English, you should submit evidence of your proficiency in the English language.
 Any of the following standardized test results (if no more than two years old) satisfy this requirement:

 International students are exempt from this requirement if they meet the following conditions: